bww/go-validate/README.md

 ## Project Goals

 * **Expressiveness and flexibility**, arbitrarily complex expressions may be used to define validity of fields,
-* **Strong locality**, the validity of a field is described near the definition of the field,
+* **Strong locality**, the requirements of a field are described near the definition of the field,
 * **Terseness and readabilitiy**, validity is not described by a syntax that is [fundamentally dissimilar from Go](https://godoc.org/gopkg.in/go-playground/validator.v9).